symfony/symfony-docs/components/cache/cache_pools.rst

 This adapter allows to combine any number of the previous adapters.
 Cache items are fetched from the first adapter which contains them.
-Besides, cache items are saved in all the given adapters, so this is a quick way of creating a cache replication::
+Besides, cache items are saved in all the given adapters, so this is a simple way of creating a cache replication::

     use Symfony\Component\Cache\Adapter\ApcuAdapter;